thunlp/OpenKE/README.md

 ## Overview

 This is an Efficient implementation based on TensorFlow for knowledge representation learning (KRL).
 We use C++ to implement some underlying operations such as data preprocessing and negative sampling.
 For each specific model, it is implemented by TensorFlow with Python interfaces so that there is a convenient platform to run models on GPUs.
-OpenKE composes 3 repositories:
+OpenKE composes 4 repositories:

 OpenKE: the main project based on TensorFlow, which provides the optimized and stable framework for knowledge graph embedding models.

+<a href="https://github.com/thunlp/OpenKE/tree/OpenKE-PyTorch"> OpenKE-PyTorch</a>: OpenKE implemented with PyTorch, also providing the optimized and stable framework for knowledge graph embedding models.

 <a href="https://github.com/thunlp/TensorFlow-TransX"> TensorFlow-TransX</a>: light and simple version of OpenKE based on TensorFlow, including TransE, TransH, TransR and TransD.